Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

 \subsection{${\textit H}$--$\textit T$ phase diagram}

-Based on the above experimental results, we construct the $H$--$T$ phase diagram of CuInCr$_{4}$S$_{8}$ for Sample \#1 ($T_{\rm N}=35$~K), as shown in Fig.~\ref{Fig6}(a).
-The newly discovered A-phase is found to appear in a closed $H$--$T$ regime around 25-40~T and 10-35~K. It should be noted that a similar phase diagram was identified for Sample \#2 ($T_{\rm N}=32$~K), but A-phase seems to further extend down to below 1.4 K \cite{Supple}.
-These facts indicate that the appearance of A-phase is an intrinsic property of CuInCr$_{4}$S$_{8}$, and its metastability is quite sensitive against the sample quality.
+Based on the above experimental results, we construct the $H$-$T$ phase diagram of CuInCr$_{4}$S$_{8}$ for Sample no.~1 ($T_{\rm N}=35$~K), as shown in Fig.~\ref{Fig6}(a). {\it A} phase is found to appear in a closed $H$-$T$ regime around 25-40~T and 10-35~K. It should be noted that a similar phase diagram was identified for Sample no.~2 ($T_{\rm N}=32$~K), but {\it A} phase seems to further extend down to below 1.4 K (Appendix~\ref{SecC}).
+These facts indicate that the appearance of {\it A} phase is an intrinsic property of CuInCr$_{4}$S$_{8}$, and its metastability is quite sensitive against the sample quality.

-Although the perfect theoretical description which can reproduce the $H$--$T$ phase diagram of CuInCr$_{4}$S$_{8}$ is elusive at this stage, we propose one possible origin for the appearance of A-phase.
+Although the perfect theoretical description which can reproduce the $H$-$T$ phase diagram of CuInCr$_{4}$S$_{8}$ is elusive at this stage, we propose one possible origin for the appearance of {\it A} phase.
 In all the observed field-induced phase transitions, local lattice distortions as well as the lattice constant change should take place.
 This induces a modulation of the strengths of $J$ and $J'$ from bond to bond; e.g., the trigonal distortion produces three $J(1+\delta_{1})$ and three $J(1-\delta_{2})$ per one small tetrahedron in the 3-up-1-down collinear state \cite{2011_Kim}.
 It has been theoretically shown that the introduction of tetragonal or trigonal distortions into the FCC-lattice Heisenberg antiferromagnet can induce incommensurate helical orders at zero field \cite{1972_Yam}.
-This may be related to the observed in-field properties of CuInCr$_{4}$S$_{8}$; the lattice distortion would lead to the competition between commensurate Y- and incommensurate A-phases, and the latter is stabilized on the higher temperature side by the entropy effect.
+This may be related to the observed in-field properties of CuInCr$_{4}$S$_{8}$; the lattice distortion would lead to the competition between commensurate {\it Y} and incommensurate {\it A} phases, and the latter is stabilized on the higher temperature side by the entropy effect.